Teams at the Heart of Transformation

 First, Teams help people connect during times of change.
 The changes associated with transformation create gaps.
 Where previously we were bound by understood structures, processes, and networks, we find ourselves disconnected and adrift in instability.

 The Team plays a key role for individuals by helping to fill social and psychological needs for grounding and connection.
-The Team is small bit of gravity in a transforming work world that seems to be floating.
+The Team is a small bit of gravity in a transforming work world that seems to be floating.

 Second, Teams help people make meaning.
 Individuals seek to incorporate not only basic information about what’s changing but the meaning to infer from all of those changes.
 In Teams, we ask: “What does this mean for me?
 And for us?”
 “What does this say about our company?”